ACCOMPLISHMENTS OF ACCPA

 * We developed a “Citizens Police Academy” curriculum that is available to ALL of the municipalities in Allegheny County and also offered at the High School level.

-* Working in partnership with Allegheny County District Attorney Stephen A. Zappala, Jr., George Simmons of the Pennsylvania Human Relations Commission, the NAACP, the FOP, the ACLU and Members of the House of Representatives, we were successful in obtaining an amendment to the "Wire Tap Act."
-The amendment now allows the audio recordings of police/citizen incidents.
-We believe that the use of audio as well as video recording will allow us to be more accountable to the citizens and communities that we serve.
+* Working in partnership with Allegheny County District Attorney Stephen A. Zappala, Jr., George Simmons of the Pennsylvania Human Relations Commission, the NAACP, the FOP, the ACLU and Members of the House of Representatives, we were successful in obtaining an amendment to the “Wire Tap Act.”
+At that time, the amendment allowed the audio recordings of police/citizen incidents.
+We believe that the use of audio as well as video recording will allow police to be more accountable to the citizens and communities that we serve.
 It will also provide a means of accurate documentation in the event of police misconduct, assist police administrators in taking appropriate corrective action and eliminate the filing of false reports and/or claims against innocent police officers who were simply doing their job.
-The sample policy is in compliance with Pennsylvania Statutory and Regulatory provisions which require that an Officer must inform, as soon as reasonably practicable, the individuals identifiably present that he/she has intercepted and recorded the oral communications and addresses provisions for disclosure and retention requirements.

 *Working in partnership with Allegheny County District Attorney Zappala and the Pennsylvania Municipal Police Officers’ Education and Training Commission, a Law Enforcement Computer Training Lab was dedicated at the District Attorney’s Regional Training and Support Center in Homestead.
 Training at the center includes more than thirty (30) courses with topics ranging from “Power Point” and “Access” to Web Page Design and the Internet.